 Many people who have digestive disorders do not always experience obvious symptoms and, in some case, will experience no symptoms whatsoever.

 Having said that, health issues associated with digestion and the gut can present in a number of ways, and here I have provided more information about the different issues together with associated symptoms.

 IBS is one of the more common digestive issues, however, it is more complicated than constipation or diarrhoea.
 IBS affects all members of the population but is more commonly found in women, with an average age of onset between 20 and 40 years old.
 Up to 1 in 8 people experience symptoms at any particular given time.

 There are several subtypes of IBS, based on the predominant symptoms:

 Although the exact cause of IBS is currently unknown, Functional GI Disorders describe a group of conditions for which no structural cause has been identified.
 They occur as a result of disorder of gut-brain communications, and IBS is thought to be a multifaceted disorder involving changes in gastrointestinal motility (the movement of food through the GI tract), heightened pain sensations within the internal organs (hypersensitivity of gastrointestinal nerves), carbohydrate or bile acid malabsorption, emotional stress, gut bacteria imbalance that in turn affects the enteric nervous system, immune system, mucosal barrier and function, the balance of neurotransmitters, the balance of hormones and emotional wellbeing.

 IBS and the multifaceted approach.
-Figure 1 on this link which explains the core and wider-ranging effects.
+Figure below explains the core and wider-ranging effects.